 Seed: Seed rounds are among the first rounds of funding a company will receive, generally while the company is young and working to gain traction and build a product from an idea.
 It is likely to be pre-revenue.

 Series A: The company may have some established revenues and is typically preprofit.
 At this stage, it is seeking to identify the commercial viability of its product or service (product-market fit).

 Series B: The company may be making small profits but is looking to scale and has growth aspirations outside current revenue streams.

 Therefore, the funding round is an indicator of risk, with earlier stage funding likely to be higher risk, but lower cost.
 This brings the opportunity for higher returns, but also greater potential for losses.

 It is not unusual for VCT managers to diversify across funding stages.
 Some also reinvest in the same company at a later stage as it develops and proves its value.

 It is also worth noting that follow on investment, by any party, can dilute the shareholding of earlier stage investors if they are not prepared to invest in the new round of funding.
 Shares issued to a VCT can't have anti-dilution rights.
 Consequently, each time equity investment is taken by the company, new shares are issued.
-As a result the total number of shares in issue increases. meaning that an existing shareholder who does not invest in the new round (which would increase the number of shares they hold) will hold a smaller percentage of the new total number of shares.
+As a result the total number of shares in issue increases. meaning that an existing shareholder, such

+46 RESEARCH AND DUE DILIGENCE

 Nevertheless, if the company is doing well, even without participation in follow on rounds, the smaller percentage of the company held by the shareholder should have a larger value than before the investment round.
 This is because the price of shares in new funding rounds is likely to rise as the company becomes more successful and this valuation is applied to the business as a whole.

 In terms of investees, as a general rule, the riskier the underlying investments are, the greater the level of diversification should be.
 However, some research suggests that beyond a certain point diversification can go too far and that the additional costs incurred do not bring any additional diversification benefits.
 Advisers need to be confident that the VCT is not overly-diversified.